 Since 2016, Epstein Becker Green (EBG) has researched, compiled, and analyzed state-specific content relating to the regulatory requirements for professional mental/behavioral health practitioners and stakeholders seeking to provide telehealth-focused services.
 We are pleased to release our latest and most comprehensive compilation of state telehealth laws, regulations, and policies within the mental/behavioral health practice disciplines.

-2020: The Year of Increased Recognition of Telehealth Benefits
+2021: Another Year of Increased Recognition of Telehealth Benefits

-A Growing Focus on Telehealth Fraud and Enforcement
+2021: Growing Focus on “Telefraud” and Enforcement

-General Telemental/Telebehavioral Provisions Across the 50 States
+2021 Trends: General Telemental/Telebehavioral Provisions Across the 50 States

-Roughly half of states have data privacy/confidentiality laws, regulations, or guidance specific to the provision of telehealth services that generally go above and beyond requiring health care providers merely to follow federal and state privacy/confidentiality requirements pertaining to medicine.
-In addition, 40 jurisdictions have established some type of informed consent requirements that must be followed before telehealth services are provided.
+Yet another issue highlighted in EBG’s 2021 Telemental Health Laws update was the noticeable uptick in states’ telehealth-specific data privacy/confidentiality laws.
+Roughly half of states have these laws, or other guidance, which are specific to the provision of telehealth services and generally extend above and beyond requiring health care providers merely to follow federal and state privacy/confidentiality requirements pertaining to medicine.
+In addition, 45 jurisdictions have established some type of informed consent requirements that must be followed before telehealth services are provided.[viii]

-Telehealth and COVID-19
+Telehealth and COVID-19: Increased Engagement